 Reputed skincare brands, therefore, use modified versions of these active ingredients which helps them last longer.

 Various skin types and skin problems call for different types of ingredients in a face serum.

 A face serum containing Vitamin E, hyaluronic acid and glycolic acid is a wonderful combination for dry skin.
 The ingredients help in exfoliation, adding and retaining moisture as well as improving skin elasticity in the long run.

 A face serum based out of natural antioxidants like green tea is helpful in reducing the high free radical levels of dull skin.
 These also help in cellular repair.
-A branded cell repair serum should ideally target skin aging, and improve the elasticity of the skin by stimulating the production of collagen I and III elastin fibers.
+A branded cell repair lift serum should ideally target skin aging, and improve the elasticity of the skin by stimulating the production of collagen I and III elastin fibers.

 Serums rich in Vitamin C, benzoyl peroxide and salicylic acid are good when it comes to treating acne-prone skin.
 These anti-acne ingredients not just treat the existing acne by reducing inflammation but also provide long term wellness by keeping the pores unclogged and managing the face oil levels.

 Face serums packed with retinol and peptides work as anti-ageing ingredients and help in reducing wrinkles and fine lines.
 When these serums are applied at night, the skin absorbs the required quantity leaving the surface supple and replenished, without wrinkles.